magicmatatjahu/adi/README.md

 - Implement something like `.of` or `createPortal` like in TypeDI - https://docs.typestack.community/typedi/#using-multiple-containers-and-scoped-containers - here `PROVIDER` Injection Token should help - by this we can dynamically change every injection
 - Hot module reloading for modules/providers/components - https://github.com/nestjs/nest/issues/7961, https://github.com/nestjs/nest/issues/442
 - Config for binding in Loopback - https://loopback.io/doc/en/lb4/Context.html#configuration-by-convention
+- Think how to ensure the session for onDestroy hooks to pass it in the `onDestroy` factory // it is probably not needed, ADI should in some cases "cut" possibilities
+- Think about creating modules from exports which is not imported, so they are not created before exporting - problem is with proxy modules, in other words how to check on graph resolution that given export must be created as new injector, not export providers from it - maybe by new field `create` or by changing shape of exported module in `exports` array?
 - Add qualifier field to the provider shape:

   ```ts